 The ATO conducts both systematic and random audits to ensure that taxpayers comply with their responsibilities.
 The conduct of an audit may vary but, if you are subject to one, you will be asked to produce all necessary documentary evidence to establish that your taxation returns have been prepared in a true and correct manner.

 In general, if you follow the ATO’s guidelines when preparing your tax return, you will not be charged a penalty if you make an honest mistake.
 Also, you can rely on the rights provided in the Taxpayer’s Charter published by the ATO.
 It sets out your rights and obligations, as well as the ATO’s service standards, dealing with various topics, including confidentiality, fair and reasonable treatment, and truthfulness.
-You can obtain a copy of the Taxpayer’s Charter from the ATO on 1300 720 092, or from the ATO website.
+You can obtain a copy of the Taxpayer’s Charter from the ATO’s website.

 Taxation law is extremely lengthy and complex.
 This, plus your self-assessment responsibilities, means that it may be important for you to obtain professional taxation advice, particularly when completing a tax return.
 You may wish to consult a registered tax agent, although it may be appropriate to see a lawyer.
 You can obtain a tax deduction for amounts you spend in managing your tax affairs, including the preparation of your income tax returns by tax agents and the taxation advice you receive from tax agents and lawyers.

-Low-income earners can use Tax Help (tel: 13 28 61), which is a free and confidential service provided by the ATO to assist low-income earners prepare their tax returns.
+Individual taxpayers can use Tax Help (tel: 13 28 61), which is a free and confidential service provided by the ATO to help individuals prepare their tax returns.